shawnclarke/h2oclock-client/README.md

 # h20clock-client
+Current status of project
+settings.html still need further work
+Scheduling in server.js needs to be implemented

 Introduction
 This project is an inteligent control for garden irrigation.
 An Internet connected Raspberry Pi is also connected (via GPIO header) to a relay which connects to a solinoid operated valve on an irrigation system.